Ansh318/KirayaEase/README.md

 # KirayaEase

-KirayaEase is an AI-powered rent-tech platform designed to make renting intelligent, secure, and stress-free—for both landlords and tenants.
+KirayaEase is an AI-powered rent payment platform designed to make renting intelligent, secure, and stress-free—for tenants.

-At the core of our solution is a platform that powers dynamic rent structuring, rental yield analytics, data-driven pricing recommendations, simulating virtual portfolios, and more!
-Leveraging blockchain, we securely record lease agreements and tamper-proof rent receipts, integrated with payment gateways for transparent rent management.
+At the core of our solution is a platform that powers flexible rent splitting and structured payment plans, backed by an integrated credit line that smooths out cash flow.
+Tenants can spread rent across the month, while landlords receive payments on time, every time.

-By transforming fragmented rental silos into a connected, intelligent ecosystem, we’re building a smarter, simpler, and more sustainable future for renting.
+By turning rent into a predictable, financeable expense, we’re simplifying the rental experience and building a future where paying rent is as seamless and empowering as using a digital payments app.

 ## Table of Contents